 I was nine or ten when I stumbled upon Patricia Clapp’s Jane-Emily in the bookshop.

 The story centers around nine-year-old Jane, who spends the summer at her grandmother’s with her young adult aunt, Louisa.
-There are paranormal elements, though wejaneemily1 didn’t use that term back then, and a very innocent romance, set in the early part of the 20th century, between Louisa and…another character.
+There are paranormal elements, though we didn’t use that term back then, and a very innocent romance, set in the early part of the 20th century, between Louisa and…another character.

 Looking back on it, Clapp very cleverly told the story from Louisa’s viewpoint, which offered a window into Louisa’s more adult feelings, even as the story remained appropriate for pre-teens.